mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_assignments.md

   * Separating or combining columns of data.
   * Any external research you may have conducted to find a historical map or add information to your data set.
   * Any adjustments you made to the mapping platform (ex: changing the base map in Neatline).
+* Include a text file title "data-license-DATE.txt" that includes the following:
+  * Use Open Data Commons to help you select an appropriate license for your data set.

 ### Project visualization
 For this unit, your visualization should feature some kind of map.
 You can use a modern or historical map.
 Your map can be created from existing data, or you can create a new set of data to layer on to a map.
 Your data must contain some kind of spatial element.